victor-rong/video-generation-study/README.md

-# Video Generation Survey
+# Video Generation User Study

 This repository gives a quick and easy way to make user studies comparing videos generated with AI from text prompts.
 It was created for **4D-fy: Text-to-4D Generation Using Hybrid Score Distillation Sampling** with text-to-4D in mind; feel free to clone and modify it to better suit your purposes.
+A live site built from this codebase can be found at [https://survey.lessvrong.com](https://survey.lessvrong.com).

 # Setup